 Breast implants can offer women greater volume, but the breasts need to have enough pre-existing skin, muscle, and tissue to look natural after augmentation.
-Dr. Frank offers patients in the Hobart and Munster area breast fat grafting as a way of achieving this natural appearance.*
+Robert Frank, MD offers patients in the Hobart and Munster area breast fat grafting as a way of achieving this natural appearance.*

 Mastectomy patients in particular may benefit from breast fat grafting.
 Along with other reconstructive surgery, it can give the newly-created breast and implant a smoother and softer curve.*

 In an initial consultation, Dr. Frank discusses the procedure and determines whether the patient is a good candidate.
 Patients also have the opportunity to talk about other concerns they have that surgery may be able to address.

 The fat Dr. Frank uses in breast fat grafting comes from the patient’s own body.
 As a result, patients can reduce an area that they feel is too fatty, such as the hips, thighs, or arms.
 Women may also combine the procedure with a tummy tuck, harvesting fat from the site and donating it to the breasts.

 In a second visit, Hobart and Munster patients will have pre-operative testing, ask any further questions they have, and complete the necessary paperwork.
 They schedule their breast fat grafting treatment at an accredited facility, which signifies the highest standards of care.

 Fat requires a proper blood supply to stay healthy.
 Dead cells eventually are broken down in the area in which they are deposited, so the more carefully the surgeon handles donated fat and the better patients follow instructions in recovery, the greater the volume of fat that survives.